andreashhpetersen/stratetrees/notes.md

 # Notes to remember stuff by

+### 2022-07-07 | dtControl

+Running `dtControl --input <some_uppaal_strategy>.dump` causes an error.
+Seems like the file format doesn't fit what `dtControl` expects.
+Maybe `dtControl` thinks that UPPAAL Stratego create look-up tables?
+It kind of seems that way from the literature.

+_Impurity_ is the degree to which the states agree on their action.

 ### 2022-04-28

 Attempted to make conversion stuff on bouncing ball example from Peters folder.